 We understand the smell of fresh fish on your hands means only one thing, a triumphant day of fishing!
 BUT, we also know that while the smell might remind you and dad of success on the water, it may not be a scent you’re interested in wearing post Father’s Day fish-off.
 When preparing for Father’s Day Sailo-style, bring a travel-size mouthwash on your adventure.
 Pour two tablespoons in the palm of your hand and rub vigorously.
 This should do the trick: leave the stink behind but take the memories home.

 2. Use hair ties as rod ties

 Ladies, this Father’s Day prove to dad that daughters are the best fishing companions.
 On your Father’s Day fishing boat trip, take along a few extra hair ties, it’s time to let dad know those pesky rubber bands you would leave around the house are good for more than an updo.
 Use hair ties or scrunchies as an organizational tool to keep two-piece rods from getting bent and tangled.
+It even works on saltwater fly rods!
 Just promise not to get mad at dad if a few go missing around the house…

 3. Garbage bags make great emergency seat covers